CMakeTargetsFile¶

 - cmake_targets_file(LOAD <json-file-path>)¶

-Load and parses a targets configuration file in JSON format.
+Load and parses a targets configuration file in JSON schema.

 The